bonitasoft/bonita-doc/md/bdm-access-control.md

         def filters = apiCallContext.getFilters()
         if (filters.containsKey("subject")) {
             def subjectAsString = filters.get("subject")
-            //Let's check the logged-in user (teacher) has at least one profile matching the Class Subject: for (Profile p : profilesForUser) {
+//            Let's check the logged-in user (teacher) has at least one profile matching the Class Subject:
+//            subjectAsString == Physics
+//            profile PhysicsTeacher contains the String "Physics" -> ok
+//            profile MathematicsTeacher doesn't contain the String "Physics" -> not ok
+//            => only someone with the profile PhysicsTeacher will have the authorization to execute the query.
+            for (Profile p : profilesForUser) {
                 if (p.name.contains(subjectAsString)){
                     return true